amalgama-digital/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 docker run -v /docker/waves/waves-data:/var/lib/waves -v /docker/waves/waves-config:/etc/waves -p 6870:6870 -p 6868:6868 -e JAVA_OPTS="-Dwaves.network.declared-address=0.0.0.0:6868 -Dwaves.rest-api.port=6870 -Dwaves.rest-api.bind-address=0.0.0.0 -Dwaves.rest-api.enable=yes" -e WAVES_WALLET_PASSWORD=myWalletSuperPassword -ti  wavesplatform/wavesnode
 </code></pre>

-**Note**: By default, port 6868 is used to connect peers, and port 6869 is used for the REST API.
+**Note**: The default network port for connecting peers depends on the network type: 6868 for Mainnet, 6863 for Testnet or custom, 6862 for Stagenet.
+The default port for the REST API is 6869.

 To check that the REST API is up, navigate to the following URL from the host side: http://localhost:6870/api-docs/index.html